 The main cost are the salaries of the three employees – driver, library assistant and part-time cleaner.
 All other work is performed by volunteers.

-Income is received from Ubambiswano (the outreach activity of St Andrews School for Girls and donations from the founder and other members.
+Income is received from Ubambiswano (the outreach activity of St Andrews School for Girls and donations from the Mercy Trust, the founder and other members.

 Although the use of a mobile library is efficient and cost-effective, the ultimate goal remains that each school eventually develops an understanding of books, reading and libraries and eventually moves on to having its own functioning, well-used library.